Myth 1. It’s unreal to prepare the documents

-The list of documents can be easily found on the university website.
+It is not so difficult to prepare the documents.
+You can easily find the list of required documents on the university website.
 The consultant at the Visa Centre or the Embassy of the Republic of Belarus in your country will provide you with information about visa.

-You can’t enter without knowledge of the Russian language
+Myth 2.
+It is impossible to enter universities in Belarus without knowledge of the Russian language

 Another way is to choose an educational program in English which are offered by many universities and colleges.